gnuradio/greps/grep-0018-modernize-c++.md

 This causes code duplication.

-In C++11 default values can be set at declaration time (normally in header files):
+In C++11 default member values can be set at declaration time (normally in header files):

 ```c++
 class obj {